koisland/BfxBestPractices/0_getting_started/README.md

 ![](images/ssh_key.png)

 ## Forking this repo.
 Finally, we'll fork this repo.
-After that
 ![](images/fork.png)

 Once your version is forked, clone your repo via SSH.